xieccc/hook-request/README.md

 # hook-request

+> The project has not fully determined its basic form, and the development version will include disruptive updates.

 This library provides a way to hook into the native XMLHttpRequest and Fetch API calls in a browser.
 It allows you to intercept requests and responses to execute custom logic such as logging.

 ## Features